 Want to challenge a demonic possession to see if you can help free a town from the horrors that lurk in the dark?
 Or maybe bond with your enemy as you make the long journey to his death?
 You could also embark on an adventure to save an already established friend from a previously vanquished villain, or take on the world alone with just your trusty sword against waves and waves of enemies.
 If fighting and questing isn’t what you want to do this week, maybe you’ll enjoy chilling out in a forest of slimes, watching them bounce around.
 There’s always a lot to do in the world of free video games.
+Need more no-money gaming?
+Check our list of the best free games you can download and play on PC right now.

 FAITH: Chapter II (Demo) by Airdorf